-This is a freshman seminar, and there are no prerequisites.
+This is a freshman seminar, with prerequisites.
 There will be five seminar meetings.
 Class attendance is required, and except for the first day of class you should come to class prepared to discuss the literature assigned for that day.
-The initial meeting will be partly organizational, and we shall also explore the nature of power and its uses and abuses.
-The remaining four seminar meetings will be devoted to four works of fiction.
+During our initial meeting we shall explore the nature of power and its uses and abuses.
+The remaining seminar meetings will explore four works of fiction.
 You will have to write a brief discussion paper (1000 words or more) on one of these readings.
 The generic paper topic is: "How this book/play helps me understand the pursuit, use, and abuse of power."
-Papers are due no later than 5 pm the day before we discuss the book in class, or preferably earlier.
+Papers are due no later than 9am the day (Monday) we discuss the book in class, or preferably earlier.
 They should be handed in or left in an envelope outside my office (SSB 384).
+You may wish to revise your paper after the class meeting, and final papers are due by Monday, November 7.
 All dates and class schedules are subject to change through announcement in class.
+NOTE: There will be no class meeting on October 17.